xu-cheng/latex-action/README.md

 # latex-action

-GitHub Action to compile LaTeX documents.
+GitHub Actions to compile LaTeX documents.

 It runs in the docker with a minimal [TeXLive](https://www.tug.org/texlive/) environment installed.
 Further, it uses [`texliveonfly`](https://ctan.org/pkg/texliveonfly) to find and install the missing packages.